Phoenix09/packer-android-ndk/README.md

 * Android NDK
 * Android SDK with build-tools and APIs installed
     * Other components are not preinstalled due to licensing restrictions.
-     You can install them manually using `sdkmanager` or use the `sdk-update.sh` script which will update existing packages and install extras:
+     You can install them manually using `sdkmanager`.
+    * The included `sdk-update.sh` script will update existing packages and install new platforms and build-tools:
         ```ruby
         Vagrant.configure("2") do |config|
           config.vm.provision "shell",